 (A typical PV curve of the Scorpio SOLAR26 competition panel at 100% sun)

 Bring the trimpot setting back a touch on the side where the drop is more gradual.
 This will ensure that the set point remains near peak power if the panel warms up or the sun level drops.

 Locking up the drive wheel isn’t exactly the best method of tuning your electronics.
 It causes high currents to flow through the motor for a prolonged period of time.
 Have a bit of think about using a dummy load instead.
 A stalled Faulhaber has a resistance of about 1Ohm so head down to Jaycar and grab a 1Ohm 10W resistor for about $2.
 Wire this up to a Deans plug and connect it in place of the motor.
 Now you can measure the voltage across the resistor, set the electronics and then plug the motor back in when you’re done.
 That’s all there is to it.

 (Using a 1.2Ohm 5W resistor as a dummy load and connecting it to a multimeter)

 Car Body and Final Design Considerations

 Common materials to use for the body include Balsa wood, various types of Styrofoam or vacuum moulded plastic.
 You can also use recycled goods such as plastic packaging, cardboard, corflute, polystyrene, etc. Just keep in mind that the car body should be made water resistant if possible.
-You don’t really want your car soaking up water if you have to race in the rain.
-It doesn’t happen very often, but we’ve had the odd event where racing has taken place during a passing shower.
+You don’t really want it soaking up water if you have to race in the rain.
+It doesn’t happen very often but we’ve had the odd event where racing has taken place during a passing shower.
 You’d be surprised at how little sunlight some cars need to make it around the track.

 If you need any other help or have any questions then please contact us for further assistance.
 Also let us know if there’s anything else you’d like to see added to the website to assist you.